AharonC-collab/facebook-chat-cleaner/README.md

 - **Speed**: The extension is tuned for maximum speed.
 If you experience missed deletions, you can increase the waits in `content.js`.
 - **Safety**: Use at your own risk.
 This extension automates UI actions and may be affected by Facebook UI changes.
 - **Privacy**: No data is sent anywhere.
 All actions happen locally in your browser.
+- **Page Refreshes**: Sometimes a page refresh may be needed before using the extension.
+This is because:
+  - Facebook Messenger uses dynamic content loading
+  - The extension needs all UI elements to be properly loaded
+  - If you see "Connection lost" message, refresh the page and try again
+  - Wait a few seconds after page load before starting deletion

 ## Contributing
 Pull requests and issues are welcome!